 How long is the training to become a volunteer?

 To become a volunteer you must first complete the online application and provide us with 2 references.
-You will then be invited to an interview.
-Once you have passed the interview process you will be invited to training at one of our offices in Kent, Surrey or Sussex.
-Training is generally run in each county 4 times a year and is on 3 consecutive days 10am – 4pm.
+You will then be invited to an online interview.
+Once you have passed the interview process you will be invited to online virtual training.
+Training is usually 2 consecutive days 10am – 4pm.